 The top three news stories of the week, as chosen by our resident students.
-This week’s top stories are the origin of life, T-Rex’s walk and space plants.
+This week’s top stories include scaring birds away, climate change warnings and the effect of a solar eclipse on bees.

 By Tom Phillips

 Hi!
 My name is Marius and I just started my third PhD year.
 I am a joint Crick-KCL student and spend my time between two institutions, the Crick and Randall.
 At Crick, I am a part of Katrin Rittinger’s group where I study ubiquitin E3 ligases using experimental techniques, while at Randall, in Franca Fraternali’s lab, I perform computational simulations to gain atomistic insight into dynamical properties of E3 ligases.
 The overall aim of my project is to combine experiments and simulations to understand the dynamic properties of E3 ligases.
 So how does this look on a day to day basis?
 This was my Friday.

 By Marius Kausas